Are you following these 6 golden rules for the perfect living room design?

 Luke also suggests using lighting to bring the features within the room to life.
 "Consider lighting joinery and shelving to highlight books or objects.
 This can be done in a number of ways: highlighting specific items with a miniature downlight or using a linear LED strip concealed within the depth of the shelf for an even glow at the front of the shelf, or used at the back for a dramatic back light effect.
 Discreet low glare uplights can add a magical touch to window reveals, fireplaces and architectural details."

-For maximum control over the mood of the room, look to the type of lighting controls you fit.
+For maximum control over the mood of the room, look to the type of lighting controls you fit is another valuable piece of advice from the experts.

 "Using lighting controls so that each effect can be individually controlled separately is the key to setting the mood," advises Luke.
 "At a minimum add dimmer switches so you can manipulate the light levels.
 If budget allows, a pre-set system is ideal, as at the touch of a button the lighting will readjust to the pre-set setting to suit the mood and time of day."